Magnesium Health Benefits

 1. Can Lower Blood Pressure

 Since magnesium is responsible for blood vessel relaxation, lowering blood pressure is one of the magnesium health benefits worth discussing.
 While a low sodium diet can help lower blood pressure, eating foods that are high in calcium, magnesium, and potassium are also beneficial.
 All of these minerals are provided in the right combination of foods .
-Low carb foods like pumpkin seeds, spinach, swiss chard, dark chocolate, halibut, almonds, cashews, mackerel, avocado, and salmon are all good sources of magnesium.
+Low carb foods like pumpkin seeds, peanuts, spinach, swiss chard, dark chocolate, halibut, almonds, cashews, mackerel, avocado, and salmon are all good sources of magnesium.

 2. Improves Insulin Sensitivity in Type 2 Diabetics